 CONTACT: Eric Bryant (518) 629-8071

-When this work is completed in November, access to the campus will be greatly enhanced.
+When this work is completed, access to the campus will be greatly enhanced.
 Until that time, there undoubtedly will be some delays in approaching the campus for faculty, staff, students and visitors.
 Delays throughout the day may last 15-30 minutes.
 As a precautionary measure, we ask that you strongly consider alternate routes to campus.

 This will help ease the expected traffic congestion.